-Capital Programme The capital schemes the Council intends to carry out over a specified time amount is £10,000 or more.
+Capital Programme The capital schemes the Council intends to carry out over a specified time period.

+Capital Receipt The proceeds from the disposal of land and other assets, as long as the amount is £10,000 or more.
 Proportions of capital receipts can be used to finance new capital expenditure, within rules set down by the government, but they cannot be used for revenue purposes.